Crew-co/Treasury/README.md

-# CrewCo Plugin Template 1.20.x
+# US(W) Treasy Plugin as well as Economy Plugin with Vault Support